 - Using multiple exposures, settings, and advanced tools to improve the quality of your star photography.

 - Open floor session.
-Each one of you provide something you would like to learn and we will all go through the process step by step.
+Each one of you provides something you would like to learn and we will all go through the process step by step.

 |Sunset, Twilight and Night Photography Included with Each Shoot|

-Each post processing session will be held in a class room style setting where each student has an area to set up their computer and work on their photos.
+The photo editing session will be held in a classroom-style setting where each student has an area to set up their computer and work on their photos.

-- Complete explanation / theory of luminosity masking techniques and how they apply to night sky and landscape photography.
-I’ve designed my own post processing workflow using these techniques and will be teaching it to each student.
+- A complete explanation of luminosity masking techniques and how they apply to night sky and landscape photography.

-- RAW image processing using Adobe Lightroom and / or Adobe Camera RAW.
-I personally use Lightroom but am well versed in teaching both programs.
+- RAW image processing using Adobe Lightroom or Adobe Camera RAW.

-- In-depth explanation of Photoshop layer masking and how to apply it to your photos.
+- An in-depth explanation of Photoshop layer masking and how to apply it to your photos.

 - Color correction for night sky photography.

-- Color theory and color selection.
-How to selectively choose colors for your night sky photos that portray mood and feeling.
+- Color theory & color harmony.
+How to selectively choose colors for your night sky photos to portray the desired mood of the scene.

-- Applying selective noise reduction using luminosity masks.
+- Applying selective noise reduction using luminosity masks in Photoshop.

-- Contrasting the Milky Way and making it pop!
+- How to contrast the Milky Way and make it really pop.

 - Explanation and use of the Photoshop Channels Module.